Can Pool Stabilizer Go Bad? Shelf Life & Storage Guide

 Breaking Up Clumps

 Use a hammer or mallet to break large clumps into smaller pieces.
 Place the stabilizer in a heavy-duty plastic bag first to prevent scattering.
+Always wear a dust mask or respirator and eye protection when breaking up clumps as this creates significant dust.
 Alternatively, use a paint mixing paddle attached to a drill for thorough mixing of partially clumped material.

 Pre-Dissolving Method